General admissions information for prospective undergraduate students.

 You can apply up to a year in advance.
 Application deadlines are as follows:

-Full information on how to apply for undergraduate study at the University of Edinburgh and what happens next, including what to do if you receive an offer, can be found on the central University webpages.
+Find on the central University webpages full information on how to apply for undergraduate study at the University of Edinburgh and what happens next, including what to do if you receive an offer.

 There are a range of opportunities available for students interested in spending a year or a semester studying in Edinburgh.
 Please check our visiting and exchange students website for details.

 The College welcomes visits from prospective students and their families.
 Arrangements should be made with the Student Recruitment and Admissions (SRA) or you can attend one of the University's Open Days or student-led campus tours.

 The College of Humanities and Social Science holds two Post-Offer Visit days in the Spring.
 These visits are by invitation for all applicants who receive an offer of a place on participating undergraduate programmes for 2014 entry.

 There are a number of reasons why an application may not have been successful and we are always prepared to provide feedback to explain the reasons behind rejections.